Layer-specific changes in sensory cortex across the lifespan in mice and humans

 The segregation of processes into cortical layers is a convergent feature in animal evolution.
-However, how changes in the cortical layer architecture affect sensory system function and dysfunction remain unclear.
-We conducted layer-specific in-vivo 7T-MRI of the primary somatosensory cortex in younger and older adults and in an adult with congenital arm loss.
-Input layer IV is enlarged and more myelinated in older adults, and associated with extended sensory input signals, whereas with congenital arm loss, input layer IV contralateral to the missing limb is thinner.
-Age-related cortical thinning is driven by deep layers, and accompanied by altered functional modulation and behavioral readouts.
-Calcium imaging and histology in aging mice reveal increased sensory-evoked neuronal activity accompanied by increased parvalbumin expression as a potential inhibitory balance, with dynamic changes in layer-specific myelination across age.
-Using multimodal imaging, we demonstrate that middle and deep layers show specific vulnerability to aging across species.
+However, how changes in the cortical layer architecture interact with sensory system function and dysfunction remains unclear.
+Here we conducted functional and structural layer-specific in vivo 7T magnetic resonance imaging of the primary somatosensory cortex in two cohorts of healthy younger and older adults.
+Input layer IV is enlarged and more myelinated in older adults and is associated with extended sensory input signals.
+Age-related cortical thinning is driven by deep layers and accompanied by increased myelination, but there is no clear evidence for reduced inhibition.
+Calcium imaging and histology in younger and older mice revealed increased sensory-evoked neuronal activity accompanied by increased parvalbumin expression as a potential inhibitory balance, with dynamic changes in layer-specific myelination across age groups.
+Using multimodal imaging, we demonstrate that middle and deep layers show specific sensitivity to aging across species.

 Download Paper